 To better manage the impact of potential chemical and physical stressors on Utah's rivers and streams, DWQ examined both the prevalence (i.e., the extent) and severity (i.e., the risk) of the chemical and physical stressors discussed above.
-This required examining the spatial extent of the stressor (compared to other stressors), the influence of the stressor on biological conditions (BMI O/E), and the level of influence the stressor has on creating POOR biological conditions.
-Reviewing the extent of stressors a given region simply provides a snapshot of conditions on a rather limited number of sites.
+This required examining the spatial extent of the stressor (compared to other stressors), the influence of the stressor on biological conditions (BMI O/E) and the level of influence the stressor has on creating poor biological conditions.
+Reviewing the extent of stressors across a given region simply provides a snapshot of conditions on a rather limited number of sites.
 An excellent next step is to determine if there are linkages of these stressors to the condition of aquatic communities.
-Relative risk and attributable risk measure the strengths of relationships between a biological response variable and one or more stressor variables, where all variables are categorical descriptions of condition GOOD, FAIR, and POOR, as noted above.
-The risk is the probability that a river or stream will be in a POOR biological condition for a stressor.
-This is expressed relative to the risk of the stream having POOR conditions of aquatic biota given that the stressor is not in POOR condition.
-Therefore, a relative risk of 1 is equal to the null value, and values > 1 increase the strength of the effect.
+Relative risk and attributable risk measure the strengths of relationships between a biological response variable and one or more stressor variables, where all variables are categorical descriptions of condition "Good", "Fair", and "Poor" as noted above.
+The risk is the probability that a river or stream will be in a poor biological condition, given that it is also in poor condition for a stressor.
+This is expressed relative to the risk of the stream having poor conditions of aquatic biota given that the stressor is not in poor condition.
+Therefore, a relative risk of 1 is equal to the null value and values >1 increase the strength of the effect.

-The calculation is accomplished by examining the extent of the stressors and ranking the stressor according to the proportion of the stream length that is in POOR condition.
-The relative risk (or severity of the effects) of the stressor utilizes the same relative-risk ratio used in the medical field.
-For an example, EPA relates how doctors use the same relative-risk ratio to determine if a person with a certain cholesterol level has a risk of developing heart disease (e.g., a person with a total cholesterol level greater than 300 milligrams [mg] is four times more likely to develop heart disease than a person with a total cholesterol level of less than 150 mg) (EPA, 2006).
+The calculation is accomplished by examining the extent of the stressors and ranking the stressor according to the proportion of the stream length that is in poor condition.
+The relative risk (or severity of the effects) of the stressor, utilizes the same relative-risk ratio used in the medical field.
+For an example, EPA relates how doctors use the same relative-risk ratio to determine if a person with a certain cholesterol level has a risk of developing heart disease (e.g., a person with a total cholesterol level greater than 300 mg is 4 times more likely to develop heart disease than a person with a total cholesterol level of less than 150 mg.)
+(USEPA 841-B-06-002).

-The left and center charts in Figure 3-6 contain eight metrics evaluated at each site.
-The chart on the left illustrates the extent of all stressor metrics categorized as "POOR" across the state.
-The chart in the center ranks the relative risk of each stressor to the biological condition, in this case BMI O/E. The top stressor linked to POOR aquatic communities is the hydrologic function metric, followed by salinity and nitrogen.
-This is actually not too surprising because other states have discovered the same strong relationship (e.g., Virginia Department of Environmental Quality) between hydrologic functions and aquatic life condition.
-It is interesting to note that although POOR conditions of salinity are not widespread across the state, instances where it occurs appear to strongly affect biological condition.
+The left and center charts in Figure 6 contains eight metrics evaluated at each site.
+The chart on the left illustrates the extent of all stressor metrics categorized as 'poor' across the State.
+The chart in the center ranks the relative risk of each stressor to the biological condition, in this case, BMI O/E. The top stressor linked to poor aquatic communities is the hydrologic function metric, followed by salinity and nitrogen.
+This is actually not too surprising because other states have discovered the same strong relationship (e.g. VA DEQ) between hydrologic functions and aquatic life condition.
+It is interesting to note that although poor conditions of salinity is not widespread across the State, instances where it occurs appears to strongly affect biological condition.

-Figure 3-6.
-Extent, relative risk to biological condition, and attributable risk of stressors across Utah rivers and streams.
+Figure 6.
+Extent, relative risk to biological condition and attributable risk of stressors across Utah rivers and streams.